rocstory/GITRG_FloTracks/README.md

     - Michael Del Re

 ## Description
-The goal of this project is to design a cost-effective intelligent toy that captures the process of logical statements.
+The goal of this project is to design a cost-effective intelligent toy that captures the process of flowchart design.
 This project currently uses an Arduino Nano and several RGB LEDs in each track for both delivery and deployment.

 ## History